 6. Know Aesthetic Preferences Ahead of Time

-We ask new clients to do a little bit of homework before we meet for our initial consultation.
+We ask new clients to do a little bit of homework before we meet for our first design consultation.
 We ask that you create or share a Pinterest Board or a magazine clip file of rooms that inspire you.

 Be prepared to discuss what you love about the rooms as well as aspects you do NOT like.
 We find that images are the preferred method of communication as vocabulary may differ from person to person.
 What is “modern” or “traditional” can be very different from one person to the next.